0E9B061F/lexdoc/README.md

 token object.
 This has two advantages:

 * Tokens can be referenced before they are defined.
-* Tokens are defined in order of precedence, rather than in order of dependence, with their order of precedence then specified separately.
+* Tokens are defined in order of lexing precedence, rather than in order of dependence, with their order of precedence then specified separately.

 Examples: